-A root canal is used to treat a damaged pulp.
-The pulp of the tooth lies within it, and is the home of all of the blood vessels, nerves, and soft tissues.
+Root canal therapy is used to treat damaged pulp.
+The pulp of the tooth lies within a root canal and is the home of all of the blood vessels, nerves, and soft tissues.

-- Deep dental cavities
+- Deep dental cavities.

-- Chipped teeth
+- Chipped teeth.

-- Cracked dental fillings
+- Cracked dental fillings.

-- Physical trauma to the tooth
+- Physical trauma to the tooth.

 Reasons to Get a Root Canal

 When a pulp becomes infected or inflamed, the tooth cannot take in the nutrients or moisture that it needs to work and feel right.
-Because of this, a damaged pulp can create painful symptoms including:
+Because of this, a damaged pulp can cause painful symptoms including:

-- Severe and frequent toothaches
+- Severe and frequent toothaches.

-- Tender and swollen gums adjacent to the area
+- Tender and swollen gums adjacent to the area.

-- Discolored tooth
+- Discolored tooth.

-- Heightened sensitivity to heat and cold
+- Heightened sensitivity to heat and cold.

 Receiving root canal therapy can relieve all of these symptoms.
 If you do not receive root canal therapy to remove the damaged pulp, you may suffer from the following problems in your future:

-- Damage or deterioration of the jawbone
+- Damage or deterioration of the jawbone.

-- An abscess that can lead to further damage to the bones
+- An abscess that can lead to further damage to the bones.

 Root canal therapy can prevent all of these issues from occurring and allow you to better enjoy your daily life.
 Your teeth cannot function to their best ability when the pulp is damaged, but when it is removed, your teeth can perform perfectly again.